metal-stack/docs/docs/src/installation/autonomous-control-plane.md

-# Solve the bootstrap problem
+# Autonomous Control Plane, aka solve the bootstrap problem

-TODO: this is not a MEP, better put it into installation

 Setting up a metal-stack.io environment in your own datacenter requires a control plane to be present which hosts the metal-stack api.
 If you plan to spin up kubernetes clusters, either with gardener.cloud or cluster api, the requirement for this control plane raises.